 - The making of the bully’s attachment problems

 - The traits deriving from the attachment problems

 - The union of the two problems – attachment and vulnerability

 - Bully behaviour – the tip of the iceberg

 - Keys to raising children: right relationships and soft hearts

 The tuition fee for taking Bullies: their making and unmaking through continuing education is $125.
-This includes a virtual campus student pass of three months to access the videocourse material as well as other supporting materials.
+This includes a virtual campus student pass of four months to access the videocourse material as well as other supporting materials.
 If a personal copy of the DVD set is desired, the tuition fee is $175.

 The tuition fees for live courses arranged by individual Neufeld Course Facilitators or by other agencies are set independently and may differ from course to course.